isomerpages/nparks-gardening/page-index/edible-plants/_posts/2023-07-19-post-Kedondong.md

 <section>
 	<h4>Harvesting:</h4>
-<p>Plants can be harvested for leaves at any time.
-Regular harvesting will encourage bushier growth and will keep the plant at a manageable height. </p>
+<p>Young leaves can be harvested at any time. </p>
-<p>Mature, black fruits can be harvested for seeds.
-Sow seeds from ripe fruit immediately after harvesting as they tend to rot quickly.</p>
+<p>Unripe fruits are small, hard and green while ripe fruits will become yellow and more fibrous.
+Unripe fruits are sour, while ripe fruits are slightly sweeter.
+Both ripe and unripe fruits can be harvested for consumption.
+Ripe fruits will have a fibrous, inedible pit that will need to be removed.</p>
 	<br>
 </section>